fontes71/WorkoutPal/README.md

 # WorkoutPal
-For documentation and how to use, please refer to Organization Description pdf(In portuguese) inside docs folder
+For documentation and how to use, please refer [to this pdf](https://github.com/fontes71/WorkoutPal/blob/main/docs/organization-description.pdf)